siberoloji/siberoloji.github.io/content/en/blog/engineering/Networks/2024-09-25-understanding-ai-models-a-comprehensive-guide-to-the-world-of-artificial-intelligence.md

-In this blog post, we'll take a deep dive into what AI models are, how they work, the various types of AI models, and their real-world applications.
+In this article, we'll take a deep dive into what AI models are, how they work, the various types of AI models, and their real-world applications.
 Whether you're a tech enthusiast, a professional exploring AI for your business, or simply curious about the technology that powers modern innovations, this post will provide a comprehensive understanding of AI models.